 Notice that this provides you with different ways to filter the information in your report.
 Try ticking the boxes for 'Exclude Quotes' and 'Exclude Bibliography' and see how much your percentage will go down (if you have quoted and written your bibliography correctly):

 Doing this means that Turnitin will recognise text in your paper that has been properly quoted and will not include this text in your percentage of similarity (because if it is quoted, it is not plagiarised).
 It's important to note that only quotes given in double quotation marks (" "), or indented quotes are recognised by Turnitin.
 Single quotation marks (' ') are not recognised.

-Turnitin ideintifies text that comes after the heading Bibliography or alternately Reference list as the bibliography for your paper and will also exclude this when you select that filter.
+Turnitin identifies text that comes after the heading Bibliography (otherwise known as Reference list) as the bibliography for your paper and will also exclude this when you select that filter.